OHDSI/OhdsiSharing/README.md

 Technology
 ============
 The OhdsiSharing package is an R package.
-Cryptographic used the Java Cryptography Architecture.
+Cryptography uses the Java Cryptography Architecture.

 System Requirements
 ===================